citp/privacy-policy-historical/e/ex/exp/experient-inc.com.md

-> *The following text is extracted and transformed from the experient-inc.com privacy policy that was archived on 2016-05-10.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20160510133502id_/http%3A//www.experient-inc.com/privacy/privacy.html) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the experient-inc.com privacy policy that was archived on 2016-10-24.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20161024105416id_/http%3A//www2.experient-inc.com/Privacy) for the most accurate reproduction.*

+# Privacy

-# Experient: Privacy Policy
+## Privacy Policy Statement:
+Our Commitment to You

 ### This is the Web site of Experient 2500 Enterprise Parkway East, Twinsburg, OH 44087

 We are committed to protecting any personal information that you may provide to us.
 In particular, we believe it is important for you to know how we treat information about you that we may receive from this Web site.

 ### Information Collection and Use

 There are portions of this Web site where we may need to collect personal information from you for a specific purpose, such as to provide you with certain information you request.
 The information collected from you may include your name, address, telephone, fax number, or e-mail address.